 We are TV news agents and talent placement experts.
-We get better jobs for TV reporters, anchors, meteorologists and sports types.
+We get better jobs for TV reporters, anchors, meteorologists, sports types and others in TV.

 For consideration, complete the form below or call Steve at 919-868-6088 (but, he will ask you to complete the form, so you might as well do thhat now).
 Call any time.
 We answer the phone nights and weekends.
 The only times we don't answer are when we are sleeping or eating.

 DINE WITH DCA (photos)